In this section

 In Wales, the Care Inspectorate has issued guidance for compiling a Statement of Purpose that states information about staffing arrangements should include the numbers and qualifications of specified staff (including registered nurses) at a home, and the planned number of staff on a day-to-day basis the service will deploy.
 This is one example of how sector-specific laws can differ between each of the devolved nations in the UK.

-This information can be found in the 'statement of purpose', under the Regulation and Inspection of Social Care (Wales) Act 2016.
+This information can be found in the Statement of Purpose, under the Regulation and Inspection of Social Care (Wales) Act 2016.

 Getting it right